ASTRO-APS

 Major Points

-- Multicenter PROBE-design trial comparing apixaban and warfarin in 48 patients with thrombotic APS (TAPS).
+- Multicenter PROBE-design pilot trial comparing apixaban and warfarin in 48 patients with thrombotic APS (TAPS); originally aimed to enroll 200.

-- No major or clinically relevant non-major bleeds occurred in apixaban group; 1 major bleed in warfarin group.
+- No major or clinically relevant non-major bleeds occurred in the apixaban arm; 1 major bleed (vaginal hemorrhage, INR 2.9) in the warfarin arm.

 Study Design